 For more information about how to allow the discovery of the API Swagger doc without authentication, see API Properties.

 Authentication Provider - Cannot Find Custom JS Library for Create Function

-Tomcat Needs to Allow Slash in Primary Key
+Allow Slash in Primary Key for Tomcat Installations

 CA Live API Creatorreturns an error saying it cannot find the row.
-The error is caused by the Tomcat server trying to decode the "/" before sending on to
+The Tomcat server attempts to decode the "/" before sending on to

 CA Live API Creator.

-You can find the fix by adding this to the JVM args of the system (setenv):
+CATALINA_OPTSenvironment variable.
+Add the following to the JVM args of the system (setenv):

-Update Amazon EBS - Apache Proxy Server in the Beanstalk Instance
+Update Amazon EBS - Apache Proxy Server in the AWS Beanstalk Instance

 - SSH into the machine.